HPC-ULL/Fancier/README.md

 Native libraries are built using different methods if they are to be executed in an Android system or a regular Linux one.

-For Linux, the `make` command should be enough to build the core and plugins into the "_build_" directory.
+For Linux, the `make all plugins` command should be enough to build the core and plugins into the "_build_" and "_build/plugin_" directories, respectively.
 For that to work, a development version of the Java Development Kit (JDK) version 1.8 or more recent must be installed in the system, and the environment variable `JAVA_HOME` must be set.

-For Android, the `Android.mk` and `Application.mk` makefiles are used instead, which are configured to work properly with the latest (as of 2020) versions of `ndk-build`, which is provided with the Android Native Development Kit (NDK).
-In this case, the command for compilation is:
+For Android, the `Android.mk`, `AndroidPlugin.mk` and `Application.mk` makefiles are used instead, which are configured to work with the `ndk-build` program, provided with the Android Native Development Kit (NDK).
+In this case, the commands for compiling the core and plugin libraries are:
 ```
-$ ndk-build NDK_PROJECT_PATH=build APP_BUILD_SCRIPT=Android.mk NDK_APPLICATION_MK=Application.mk
+$ ndk-build NDK_PROJECT_PATH=build/android/core APP_BUILD_SCRIPT=Android.mk NDK_APPLICATION_MK=Application.mk
+$ ndk-build NDK_PROJECT_PATH=build/android/plugin APP_BUILD_SCRIPT=AndroidPlugin.mk NDK_APPLICATION_MK=Application.mk
 ```

 The libraries generated are `libfancier.so`, `libOpenCL.so` and one `libfancier_<plugin>.so` for each plugin defined within the "_plugin_" directory.
-When building with `ndk-build`, there will be a "_build/libs_" directory containing one subdirectory for each supported Application Binary Interface (ABI) with each of these libraries.
-When building with `make`, the resulting libraries will be found in the "_build_" directory.
+When building with `ndk-build`, there will be a "_build/android/{core|plugin}/libs_" directory containing one subdirectory for each supported Application Binary Interface (ABI) with each of these libraries.
+When building with `make`, the resulting libraries will be found in the "_build/linux_" and "_build/linux/plugin_" directories.

 `libOpenCL.so` is only a library of stubs that allows compiling in systems where the actual OpenCL library is not installed and, most importantly, it allows Android applications to be compiled